 “Gratitude is not only the greatest of virtues, but the parent of all the others.” — Marcus Tullius Cicero, ancient Roman scholar

-Looking for the good and being thankful automatically leads to other positive characteristics like humility, abundance, charity, and wisdom.
-In fact, saying “thank you” is one of the “magic” words that can change your life.
+Looking for the good and being thankful automatically leads to other positive characteristics like humility, abundance, charity and wisdom.
+In fact, saying “thank you” is one of the “magic” phrases experts say can change your life.

 Happiness is a choice